Joguny2/Expense-Reimbursement-System/README.md

 ## To run the backend
 ```gradle clean```
 ```gralde build```
-Run the main method in Project2Application
+Run the main method in ERSWebApplication.java